castorini/pyserini/docs/dense-retrieval.md

 Top20  accuracy: 78.4
 Top100 accuracy: 85.4
 ```
-The slightly difference can come from the different ways of implementing text normalization.
+The slightly difference can come from the different ways of implementing question encoder.